Frank Watkins, Choral Conductor

 Mowry received a Doctor of Music degree from Indiana University in 2006, where he studied with Virginia Zeani, James King, and James McDonald; Master of Music degree from Northwestern University in 1995; and Bachelor of Arts degree from Luther College in 1993.

-Born and raised in northern California, Mr. Pereira graduated Magna cum Laude from California State University, Stanislaus.
-He is currently a doctoral candidate at Indiana University’s Jacobs School of Music, where he also completed a Master of Music Degree in Voice.
-During his time at IU, Mr. Pereira was an Associate Instructor of Voice, teaching studio voice and served as the teaching assistant for the graduate and undergraduate opera workshops.
+Born and raised in northern California, Dr. Pereira graduated Magna cum Laude from California State University, Stanislaus.
+He received his doctorate degree at Indiana University’s Jacobs School of Music, where he also completed a Master of Music Degree in Voice.
+During his time at IU, Dr. Pereira was an Associate Instructor of Voice, teaching studio voice and served as the teaching assistant for the graduate and undergraduate opera workshops.
 He has studied with Joaquina Calvo Johnson and Andreas Poulimenos.